MichaelRamamonjisoa/SharpNet/README.md

 ## Evaluation

 ### NYUv2-OC dataset
-You can find manually dataset we used for occluding contour quality evaluation [here](https://drive.google.com/file/d/1ge2WZXNc1Sh-Su4BjYzUGWzNHqrM6555/view?usp=sharing).
+You can find our manually annotated dataset used for occluding contour quality evaluation [here](https://drive.google.com/file/d/1ge2WZXNc1Sh-Su4BjYzUGWzNHqrM6555/view?usp=sharing).
-*Complete table coming soon*

 ### Run the code
 Run the evaluation code using: